Programming-Systems-Lab/ioclones/README.md

 Questions, concerns, comments
 ----
-Please email [Fang-Hsiang (Mike) Su](mailto:mikefhsu@cs.columbia.edu) with any feedback.
-This project is still under heavy development, and we have several future plans.
-Thus we would very much welcome any feedback.
+We would very much welcome any feedback, please add to "issues".

 License
 -------